SIU Carbondale plans for two in-person commencement ceremonies in December - NewsBreak

 SIU Carbondale plans for two in-person commencement ceremonies in December

-CARBONDALE, Ill. – Commencement ceremonies for fall 2021 graduates at Southern Illinois University Carbondale are set to return to Banterra Center on Dec.
-11. In an effort to keep graduates and their guests safe, two separate ceremonies – broken down by colleges and schools – are planned.
+Commencement ceremonies for fall 2021 graduates at Southern Illinois University Carbondale are set to return to Banterra Center on Dec.
+11. In an effort to keep graduates and their guests safe, two separate ceremonies, broken down by colleges and schools, are planned.
 Commencement will be compliant with the Restore Illinois Plan.
-The university is committed to protecting the community, so all graduates and their guests must follow current campus and state pandemic safety protocols and wear masks in shared indoor spaces.www.magic951.com
+The university is committed to protecting the community, so all graduates and their guests must follow current campus and state pandemic safety protocols and wear masks in shared indoor spaces.
+At this time, there is no limit to guests, and all seating will be available on a first-come, first-serve basis with no ticket required.www.kzimksim.com

 Comments / 0